org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 > `Allow cleared government users to access Timesheet-load-balancer.`
 >
-> `Allow services:Timesheet-load-balancer servers to access services on services:Timesheet-database servers.`
+> `Allow Timesheet-load-balancer to access Timesheet-database.`

 In other words, both the load balancer and the server endpoints must be separately permissioned.

 ## Statements that Define New Classes